-- auto The Juniper Networks unit automatically decides whether to operate at full-duplex or half-duplex (as required by the network device connected to Juniper Networks unit). - full Forces the security device to operate at full duplex.
-Specify either 100Mbps or 10Mbps. - half Forces the security device to operate at half duplex.
-Specify either 100Mbps or 10Mbps. - holddown number Sets the holddown time for the link, in increments of 100 milliseconds. - link-down Forces the physical link down. - manual Specifies manual mode for a gigabit link.
+- auto-The security device automatically decides whether to operate at full-duplex or half-duplex (as required by the network device to which it is connected). - full-Forces the security device to operate at full-duplex.
+Specify either 100Mbps or 10Mbps. - half-Forces the security device to operate at half-duplex.
+Specify either 100Mbps or 10Mbps. - holddown number-Sets the holddown time for the link, in increments of 100 milliseconds. - link-down-Forces the physical link down. - manual-Specifies manual mode for a gigabit link.

-get interface interface protocol { ... } set interface interface protocol { ... } unset interface interface protocol { ... } protocol { r ripng }
+get interface interface protocol { ... } set interface interface protocol { ... } unset interface interface protocol { ... } protocol {MLD} Sets, unsets, or displays the current routing protocol settings for an interface.